wcupped/roflinux/README.md

 # RofLinux Operating System
 RofLinux - Is an operating system with it's own kernel, don't like just "Hello, World!" on the screen?
-Just wait, I will add more stuff soon, ooor you can participate in it's development :)
+Just wait, I will add more stuff soon, ooor you can participate in it's development
+It also uses Grub bootloader so it actually pretty nice :)

 # Dependencies
 Depedencies are: